 In addition to Dr. Miller’s various work projects, he has also spoken and written extensively about the interactions across the healthcare delivery, financing, research, and public health systems.
 One such publication is Dr. Miller’s “Drug Pricing Principles” chapter in The Entrepreneur’s Guide to a Biotech Startup.
 In addition to this publication, Dr. Miller has been writing a Health Policy and Communications blog since 2008, created a communications training program for industry employees, and is working on a book about practical solutions for improving health and healthcare in the United States.

 Based upon his experiences helping a wide variety of stakeholders solve healthcare problems, in October 2008, Dr. Miller received the Rx for Excellence Leaders in Quality Award from the Massachusetts Medical Law Report.

-In a volunteer capacity, Dr. Miller’s has worked in Bread for the City’s free medical clinic in Washington DC, served on their Board of Directors from 1996-2004, and chaired their Fundraising Committee from 1997-2002.
-He has also served as Secretary of the Williams College Boston Regional Association, was one of the founding co-chairs of the Yale Life Sciences Alumni Association’s Boston Chapter, is currently the Secretary of the Williams College DC Regional Association, and is the longstanding honorary “Team Physician” for the political satire troupe the Capitol Steps.
+Dr. Miller graduated magna cum laude from Williams College with a B.A. in chemistry, and received his M.D. from the Yale University School of Medicine.
+Dr. Miller has volunteered in Bread for the City’s free medical clinic in Washington DC, served on their Board of Directors, and chaired their Fundraising Committee.
+He has also assisted Bread for the City’s CEO with major speaking engagements and strategic planning activities.
+He is the Secretary of the Williams College DC Regional Alumni Association (a position he also held with the Boston Alumni Chapter), was a founding co-chairs of the Yale Life Sciences Alumni Association’s Boston Chapter, and is the longstanding honorary “Team Physician” for the political satire troupe the Capitol Steps.